-The Company evaluated the Common Stock Warrants and concluded that they do not meet the criteria to be classified within stockholders' equity.
-The agreement governing the Common Stock Warrants includes provisions which could result in a different settlement value, for the Private Placement Warrants depending on their holder, and for Public Warrants depending on the registration status of the underlying shares.
-Because these conditions are not an input into the pricing of a fixed-for-fixed option on the Company's ordinary shares, the Common Stock Warrants are not considered to be indexed to the Company's own stock.
-The Company recorded these warrants as liabilities on the consolidated balance sheets at fair value, with subsequent changes in their respective fair values recognized in the consolidated statements of operations at each reporting date.
+The Company evaluates terms of its common stock warrants to conclude if warrants meet the criteria to be classified within stockholders' equity.
+The agreements governing the common stock warrants may include provisions which could result in a different settlement value of the warrants depending on various inputs, for example depending on the registration status of the underlying shares, holder of warrants, or other events.
+If these inputs are not an input into the pricing of a fixed-for-fixed equity-linked instrument, and are not within the scope of allowed exceptions described in indexation accounting guidance, the common stock warrants are not considered to be indexed to the Company's own stock.
+In such cases, the Company records these warrants as liabilities on the consolidated balance sheets at fair value, with subsequent changes in their respective fair values recognized in the consolidated statements of operations at each reporting date.